-(1) Under special circumstances, an additional dwelling unit may be authorized for agricultural personnel or for the care of dependent elderly or disabled persons.
+- (1) Under special circumstances, an additional dwelling unit may be authorized for agricultural personnel or for the care of dependent elderly or disabled persons.
 A land use permit issued under this section shall be issued to the owner of the property for specific temporary purposes and is not transferable without approval of the Town Board.

-(2) Confirmation Of Need For Conditional Use.
-An affidavit confirming the need for continuing the temporary secondary dwelling shall be provided to the Town Zoning Administrator every 3 years.

-(3) A temporary secondary dwelling must meet the following:

-(a) A temporary secondary dwelling shall only be established provided the following conditions are met:

-1. Converting existing living area, attic, basement or garage.

-2. Adding floor area to the existing dwelling.

-3. Constructing a detached temporary secondary dwelling on a site with an existing dwelling.

-(b) Private on-site wastewater treatment system verification to assure that the system can accommodate the addition of a temporary secondary dwelling and, if needed, upgrades to the system shall be required.
+Temporary secondary dwellings are not permitted in the Exclusive Agriculture zone unless the temporary secondary dwelling qualifies as a farm residence within the meaning of sec.
+1.0617a - (2) Confirmation Of Need For Conditional Use.
+An affidavit confirming the need for continuing the temporary secondary dwelling shall be provided to the Town Zoning Administrator every 3 years. - (3) A temporary secondary dwelling must meet the following: - (a) A temporary secondary dwelling shall only be established provided the following conditions are met: - 1.
+Converting existing living area, attic, basement or garage. - 2.
+Adding floor area to the existing dwelling. - 3.
+Constructing a detached temporary secondary dwelling on a site with an existing dwelling. - (b) Private on-site wastewater treatment system verification to assure that the system can accommodate the addition of a temporary secondary dwelling and, if needed, upgrades to the system shall be required.

-(c) The size of the temporary secondary dwelling shall not be less than 400 sq. feet and not greater than 800 sq. feet unless the unit is physically attached to the residential dwelling through a shared wall or ceiling.

-(d) The temporary secondary dwelling shall be located only on the same lot as the dwelling of the owner of the lot.

-(e) No detached temporary secondary dwelling area shall be permitted on lots of one acre or less in area

-(f) The temporary secondary dwelling shall comply with all setbacks.

-(g) The owner of the property must demonstrate to the Town Zoning Administrator that the temporary secondary dwelling meets all applicable subdivision covenants.

-(h) A temporary secondary dwelling may not be occupied by more than 2 persons except that the dwellings may provide space for a family when used in conjunction with a farming operation.
-The owner of the principal dwelling must show that this person meets the allowance for either the farm operation or dependency living arrangement.

-(i) Manufactured homes utilized as a detached temporary secondary dwelling shall be skirted with a durable material that encloses the area between the chassis and the ground.
-The use of manufactured homes shall not be permitted in areas zoned SFR or MFR.

-(4) Requirements For Farm Operations.
+- (c) The size of the temporary secondary dwelling shall not be less than 400 sq. feet and not greater than 800 sq. feet unless the unit is physically attached to the residential dwelling through a shared wall or ceiling. - (d) The temporary secondary dwelling shall be located only on the same lot as the dwelling of the owner of the lot. - (e) No detached temporary secondary dwelling area shall be permitted on lots of one acre or less in area - (f) The temporary secondary dwelling shall comply with all setbacks. - (g) The owner of the property must demonstrate to the Town Zoning Administrator that the temporary secondary dwelling meets all applicable subdivision covenants. - (h) A temporary secondary dwelling may not be occupied by more than 2 persons except that the dwellings may provide space for a family when used in conjunction with a farming operation.
+The owner of the principal dwelling must show that this person meets the allowance for either the farm operation or dependency living arrangement. - (i) Manufactured homes utilized as a detached temporary secondary dwelling shall be skirted with a durable material that encloses the area between the chassis and the ground.
+The use of manufactured homes shall not be permitted in areas zoned SFR or MFR. - (4) Requirements For Farm Operations.
 A secondary dwelling may only be allowed with a farm operation if the gross income of the farm exceeds \$18,000 per year or \$54,000 in a 3-year period.
-Up to 2 secondary temporary dwellings areas may be permitted per farm provided that the temporary secondary dwelling is for parents or children of the farm operator or owner, or is for hired persons deriving at least 50% of their income from the farm operation.
+Up to 2 A secondary temporary dwellings areas may be permitted per farm provided that the temporary secondary dwelling is for parents or children of the farm operator or owner, or is for hired persons deriving at least 50% of their income from the farm operation.
 Evidence of this provision shall be provided to the Town Zoning Administrator.
-(5) Requirements For Dependency Living Arrangements.
+(5) Requirements For Dependency Living - (5) Requirements For Dependency Living Arrangements.
 No more than one temporary dwelling shall be permitted per Lot for dependent persons.
 A dependency unit may be approved only for a person that is dependent for assistance with activities of daily living from those residing in the principal dwelling, or, for a caretaker assisting the dependent with his or her activities of daily living who resides in the principal dwelling.